garudlab/Signature-SNVs/README.md

 ## <a name="quickstart"> Quick Start </a>

-1. Install Signature-SNVs with [pip](https://pypi.org/project/Signature-SNVs/0.0.1/). (takes about 1 min)
+1. Install Signature-SNVs with [pip](https://pypi.org/project/Signature-SNVs/0.0.1/) (recommended to install inside a virtual environment).
+This should take about 1 minute.
     This also automatically updates any dependencies.

     ```